-Shadowman issue 7 was released by Valiant Entertainment on 16th March from your Local Comic Shop as well as comixology
+Shadowman issue 5 will be released from Valiant Entertainment on 19th January, from your Local Comic Shop as well as comixology

 Andrew Carr was blessed to grow up watching the animated series of Batman, X-Men, and his favorite, Spider-Man.This started his dive into the comics world, which resulted in meeting his amazing cosplaying wife Imogen.
 They live in England with their Sinister Six dogs.